openremote/postgresql/README.md

 - **New databases**: Retention policies are automatically configured during initialization if the tables exist as hypertables
 - **Existing databases**: Retention policies are applied/updated on container startup when environment variables are set
 - **Changing retention periods**: Simply update the environment variables and restart the container
-- **Default value**: If not specified, both tables default to "90 days" retention period
 - **Disabling retention**: To disable automatic retention policy configuration, do not set these environment variables

 ### Notes